gJigsaw/fn_graph/docs/source/usage.md

 ## Visualisation

 You can see the function graph using the `graphviz` method.
 In a notebook environment this will be rendered directly.
-In other environment you may want to use the view method.
+In other environments you may use the view method.

 ```python
 # In a notebbook